 This course is a survey of the New Testament and some of its basic themes, with an emphasis on Jesus Christ as God who became a human being.
 Since Jesus came to seek and to save the lost, attention is focused on the salvation He came to bring and how it is received.
 Since Jesus continues to be God, attention is given to His Lordship over history and human life.
 The implications of His Lordship for our lives today are examined.

-301 Christian Interpretation of Life (3).
+302 Biblical Interpretation (3).